 A look at the intertwined lives of a group of young gay men in San Francisco and their search for love.
 It focuses on two couples: Steven and Blair, and Manny and Aaron.
 Steven and Blair are a couple, but can't agree on how much of a relationship they want.
 Manny and Aaron are just good friends.
 Manny wants more, but Aaron is staying true to a long-distance relationship.
-Written by

 The man of your dreams is out there.